The adiabatic limit of wave map flow on a two torus: Introduction

 \section{Introduction}

 \news

 Wave maps are the analogue of harmonic maps in the case where the domain is Lorentzian.
 They satisfy a semilinear wave equation which has been heavily studied, in the simplest nontrivial case of $S^2$ target space, as a model PDE system involving a manifold-valued field \cite{shastr}.
 The wave map equation is particularly interesting in the case where the domain is $(\R\times\Sigma,dt^2-g_\Sigma)$, with $(\Sigma,g_\Sigma)$ an oriented Riemannian two-manifold.
-In this case, the static wave map problem is conformally invariant, so static solutions on $\Sigma=\R^2$ in particular have no prefered scale: they can be dilated to any size without changing their energy.
-This suggests that time-dependent solutions with initial data close to a static solution might collapse and form singularities in finite time, an issue which has been heavily studied both numerically and analytically mainly for $\Sigma=\R^2$, $N=S^2$, within a certain rotational equivariance class \cite{bizchmtab,leepeyzak,linsad,rodste}.
-It turns out that finite-time collapse can indeed occur, and the collapse mechanism is stable (to small perturbations of the initial data) at least within the equivariance class \cite{rodste}.
+In this case, the static wave map problem is conformally invariant, so static solutions on $\Sigma=\R^2$ in particular have no preferred scale: they can be dilated to any size without changing their energy.
+This suggests that time-dependent solutions with initial data close to a static solution might collapse and form singularities in finite time, an issue which has been heavily studied both numerically and analytically mainly for $\Sigma=\R^2$, $N=S^2$, within a certain rotational equivariance class.
+Numerical studies of increasing sophistication suggested that finite-time collapse can occur, and suggested formal models of the collapse process \cite{leepeyzak,bizchmtab,linsad,ovcsig}.
+The first rigorous proof of blow-up came in the work of Krieger, Schlag and Tataru \cite{krischtat}, who proved the existence of rotationally equivariant initial data, of topological degree $n=1$, leading to finite-time collapse.
+Rodnianski and Sterbenz subsequently proved existence of equivariant initial data of every degree $n\geq 4$ leading to finite-time collapse, and proved that collapse is stable to small perturbations of the initial data, at least within the equivariance class \cite{rodste}.
+These results were extended to every degree $n\geq 1$ in work of Raphael and Rodnianski \cite{raprod}, which also established detailed asymptotics and universality properties of the collapse mechanism.
+For a thorough discussion of blow-up of wave maps, see \cite{ovcsig,raprod}.

 This paper addresses a different analytic issue from singularity formation, namely the validity of the {\em geodesic approximation} to wave map flow.
 To motivate this, one should think of wave maps $\R\times\Sigma\ra S^2$ as (formal) critical points of the action functional \beq S=\int dt\, (T-E),\qquad\mbox{where}\quad T=\frac12\int_\Sigma|\phi_t|^2,\quad E=\frac12\int_\Sigma|d_\Sigma\phi|^2. \eeq It follows (from Noether's Theorem) that they conserve the total energy $T+E$.
 A rather general argument of Lichnerowicz \cite{lic} shows that for any map $\phi:\Sigma\ra S^2$ of topological degree $n\in\Z$ (subject to suitable boundary conditions, if $\Sigma$ is noncompact), $E\geq 4\pi |n|$, with equality if and only is $\phi$ is $\pm$ holomorphic.
 So holomorphic maps, if they exist, minimize potential energy in their homotopy class.
 Let us denote by $\M_n$ the moduli space of degree $n$ holomorphic maps $\Sigma\ra S^2$.
 Consider a wave map $\phi(t)$ with $\phi(0)\in \M_n$ and $\phi_t(0)\in T_{\phi(0)}\M_n$ with $\|\phi_t(0)\|_{L^2}$ small.
 By conservation of $E+\frac12\|\phi_t(t)\|_{L^2}^2$, one expects that $\phi(t)$ will stay close to $\M_n$, on which $E$ attains its minimum value, for as long as the solution persists.
 This led Ward to suggest \cite{war}, in the specific case $\Sigma=\R^2$, that such wave maps should be well approximated by the dynamical system with action $S$, but with $\phi(t)$ {\em constrained} to $\M_n$ for all time.
 Since $E$ is constant on $\M_n$, this constrained system is equivalent to geodesic motion on $\M_n$ with respect to the $L^2$ metric (obtained by restricting the quadratic form $T$ to $T\M_n$).
 A similar approximation had previously been proposed by Manton \cite{man} for low energy monopole dynamics, and the geodesic approximation is now a standard technique in the study of the dynamics of topological solitons \cite{mansut}.